 The one downside of Dimensional funds is that they’re not available through discount brokerages: the only way you can get them is through a small number advisors who have been schooled in DFA’s strategies.
 This helps the company control fund inflows and outflows from performance-chasing retail investors that would make executing those strategies impossible.

 But that doesn’t mean Couch Potatoes can’t pop the hood on these funds and take a look.
 Just shy of a year ago, the firm launched the DFA Global Balanced Fund in Canada: it’s a fund of funds that includes the standard 60% equity and 40% bonds.
-I thought it would be interesting to compare it to my own Complete Couch Potato.
+[Note: This fund’s name has been changed to the DFA Global 60EQ-40FI Portfolio.
+There are now also versions with different allocations to equity and fixed income.]
+The I thought it would be interesting to compare it to my own Complete Couch Potato.

 How DFA works

 Dimensional’s bond strategies get less attention, but again the funds are engineered to get broad exposure to specific risk factors—in this case, maturity and credit quality—with no attempt to forecast interest rates.
-In general, the funds keep maturities between one and five years, and they stick to the highest-quality bonds—no high-yield junk.
+The funds stick to the highest-quality bonds—no high-yield junk.
 Perhaps DFA’s most unusual fixed-income strategy is global diversification, something very few Canadian bonds funds share.
 (All of the currency exposure in the bond funds is hedged to the Canadian dollar, which is what investors should want.)